deplatt/GrinNet/Written_Reports/Sprint_4/s4-planning-report.md

 Deven:
 - Create the user manual
-- Work on Firebase vertification emails
+- Work on Firebase verification emails

 Anthony:
 - Try to get images working the database